How to get a tattoo license in Oregon

 CPR Certificate

 Proof you have completed a CPR training course from an Health Licensing office approved provider.
-This certification must include a hand on training element and must be kept up to date for current first aid training.
+This certification must include a hand on training element.

 Basic First Aid Certificate